 Weight loss after 40 is not a trick and doesn’t require difficult dieting techniques.
-Some simple changes that you may never have considered can make all the difference.
+In fact, some simple eating changes that you may never have considered can make all the difference.

 Everything seems to change after forty.
-Our weight goes up, energy goes down, midsection expands, even our outlook on life changes.
+For example, our weight goes up, energy goes down, midsection expands, even our outlook on life changes.
 How to train and eat for maximum growth hormone release.

 Here’s the diet and exercise of a very fit 60 year old . . .

 Some of us write this off to the natural aging process.